dduyg/insert-data-archive/code/between_the_lines/README.md

 datetime manipulation, and interaction with the Google Calendar API.

 ### Before running the script:
-- Make sure you have the required libraries installed.
+- Make sure you have the required libraries installed
 - Obtain client_secret.json from Google Developers Console and save it in the same directory as this script.
-Make sure the filename is exactly `client_secret.json`.
+Make sure the filename is exactly `client_secret.json`

 Run the script and authenticate with your Google account to access your Google Calendar data.